AzureAD/azure-activedirectory-library-for-android/README.md

 # Run this newly minted command to clone each repo as a subfolder
 git droidSetup
 ```

+3. Open Android Studio and open project from the folder you cloned into (project: android_auth)
+4. Update your build variants to point to use localDebug.
+See more in the next section.

+## Build Variants

+All projects with the exception of "Common" have local, dist and snapshot variants.
+Where:

+- local: Indicates that local dependencies and build configuration should be used.
+- snapshot: Indicates that nightly build artifacts and build configuration should be used.
+- dist: Indicates that release dependencies and build configuration should be used.

+The default build variants, cannot be configured via gradle, to the best of my knowledge.
+As a result you'll need to configure them.
+Generally you will want to set everything to:

+localDebug

+Where "local" is the name of the variant and "Debug" is the build type.

 ## Usage - Custom git commands